parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Top View of a Hierarchical Ripple Carry Adder

-8. Add another multiplexier for the block design and connect the ports to SW4, SW5, SW6 and LD4
+8. Add another multiplexor for the block design and connect the ports to SW4, SW5, SW6 and LD4.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/mux.png" alt="fig13" style="zoom:67%;" />

 Pin Mapping for the Mux

-9. Select the multiplexier and the adder to create a new hierarchy called `add_on_block`
+9. Select the multiplexor and the adder to create a new hierarchy called `add_on_block`.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/add_on_block_bd.png" alt="fig13" style="zoom:67%;" />

 Top View of the Add-on Block

-10. Connect the ports of the `add` block with Switches and LEDs
+10. Connect the ports of the `add_on_block` block with Switches and LEDs.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/partial_top_bd.png" alt="fig13" style="zoom:67%;" />